Skip to content

 Greek Language

-It’s always good to know some basic phrases and words in local languages, even though Greeks are pretty decent in English.
+It’s always good to know some basic phrases and words in local languages, even though Greek is pretty decent in English.
 But still, you will be more respected by locals if you know how to greet, thank, or surprise with some learned Greek phrases.
 Keep in mind that Greek uses a different alphabet, but here are some mostly used Greek words and phrases in the Latin alphabet:

 You can easily learn new languages through different travel apps.
-With language apps like Duolingo, it’s super easy to learn all the basics in several languages.
+With language apps like Duolingo, it’s easy to learn all the basics in several languages.

 Best Time to Visit Greece

 Greece has nice weather all over the country from mid-April till the beginning of October.
 The peak season is from mid-June till the end of August.
-During the summer months, the tourist crowds are extremely high as Greece is one of the favorite vacation destinations in Europe.
+During the summer, the tourist crowds are extremely high as Greece is one of the favorite vacation destinations in Europe.
 As you can guess, the prices also reach their peaks.

-The best time for backpacking Greece is during shoulder seasons before (April to June) or after (September – beginning of October) the summer months.
+The best time for backpacking in Greece is during the shoulder seasons before (April to June) or after (September – beginning of October) the summer months.
 Then you will find more space with a bit less crowd.
 Prices are also more affordable.
 Temperatures are mostly still 20 – 30 degrees Celsius (68 – 86 Fahrenheit)

 Greece Visa Requirements